quickSilverShanks/VidSage/README.md

 ### Streamlit UI: CPU/GPU with minimal docker setup

+**Ideal Scenario**: For easy development of UI and testing out available features of application without building app's docker container.
+Requires installing python libraries in a virtual environment.

 If you don't want to use the full build application with all the services in docker, this method allows you to quickly start ES and Ollama services and get started with Streamlit UI.
 Follow the steps below.

 * Download the project to local and go to the project folder 'VidSage'.